Mila-Wetz/Cantera-Dashboard/README.md

 # Cantera-Dashboard
 By: Sebastian Riley, Sachin Nair, Mila Wetz

-This dashboard is a visual learning tool that allows users to observe how changing various parameters influences the performance of a 4-cylinder internal combustion engine.
+This dashboard is a visual learning tool that runs with the cantera simulation package.
+This tool allows users to observe how changing various parameters influences the performance of a 4-cylinder internal combustion engine.

 The simulation continuously updates as the slider values are changed to increase or decrease factors such as: